 - Make sure you select the right flooring: Again, consider colour to make sure the walls, floors and cabinets are all contrasting colours.
 Choose dementia friendly products which offer good standards of slip resistance.

 - Select disabled friendly handles; think about the door handles on the units and handles on the taps.
 If you suffered from arthritis or were disabled in some way, certain handles limit access for people.

 - Think about storage: there are some great devices for helping people to access the recesses of kitchen units.
 Drop down shelves, rotunda units and unit heights can all make accessibility for all more achievable.

 We have just carried out a great project for St. Peter’s Centre in Coventry.
 We were tasked with helping our client to develop an accessible, user friendly kitchen facility for people of all abilities.
 Our client loves the final product.
-It has recently been featured on a website for the Diocese of Coventry and we would invite you to take a look at it: http://www.dioceseofcoventry.org/index.php?page_ref=1061&item=280
+It has recently been featured on a website for the Diocese of Coventry.

-Although E and M Services specialises in flooring services we also have a special projects division.
+Although E&M Services specialises in flooring services we also have a special projects division.
 We carry out all types of unusual projects ranging from accessible kitchens to painting the inside of Churches, to carrying out reception refurbishments.
 Please don’t hesitate to get in touch to find out more.